 The Emmet County Road Commission may provide property owners compensation for mailbox damage only if the damage was caused by the box or post being physically struck by Emmet County Road Commission equipment.
 Mailbox damage often occurs from snow or debris thrown or pushed by the passing plow, in that case, reimbursement will not be made.
 In some cases, this can be prevented, scroll down for tips on mailbox maintenance.

-If you believe your mailbox was damaged by ECRC road equipment it's always best to report it as soon as possible by calling (231) 347-8142, press 0 to speak with the receptionist or leave a detailed message or send an email to firstname.lastname@example.org, feel free to send photos as well and be sure to include the your address, phone number and approx date/time the damage occurred and complete a mailbox reimbursement request form.
+If you believe your mailbox was damaged by ECRC road equipment it's always best to report it as soon as possible by calling our main office and speaking with the receptionist.
+You will need to provide the following information, your address, phone number and approximate date/time the damage occurred and complete a mailbox reimbursement request form.
 Once submitted, a foreman will investigate the damage and determine whether or not the damage was caused by road equipment.

 SHAKE - SHAKE - SHAKE YOUR MAILBOX!